duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Preemptive vs Non-Preemptive
 - SJF can be either
-- the choice arises when anew process arrives at the ready queue while a previous process is still executing
+- the choice arises when a new process arrives at the ready queue while a previous process is still executing
 - the next burst of the newer process may be shorter than what is left of the currently executing process
 - in this scenario
   - if preemptive